 Superproperty of: E19 Physical Object.
-P55 has current location (currently holds): E53 Place instance of E18 Physical Thing.

-Ouantification: many to many, necessary (1,n:0,n)
+P55 has current location (currently holds): E53 Place many to many, necessary (1,n:0,n) Quantification:

-Scope note: This property allows an instance of E53 Place to be associated as the former or current location of an
+Scope note: This property allows an instance of E53 Place to be associated as the former or current location of an instance of E18 Physical Thing.